challenge-make-strong-soldier/scraper_sentiment/Readme.md

 ### Installing

 Install the dependencies from the prerequisite list and then run the notebook.
+Either a virtual environment (virtualenv) or a package manager (e.g. pipenv) can be used.

-Example: The scraper can be run independently of the rest of the script:
+#### Example: The scraper can be run independently of the rest of the script:

 ```python
 def scraper(keyword):